-Figure 4 Schema of the Orphanet nomenclature and classifications
+Figure 5 Schema of the Orphanet nomenclature and classifications

 Since 2014, each entity in the nomenclature is assigned precisely one of these categories, allowing more accurate information on their typology and exact count.
 In addition, for diseases now recognised as part of another disease, Orphanet redirects users towards the disease that is now accepted according to recent literature.
-The disease database contains 9,406 active clinical entities and their synonyms (including 6,258 disorders).
+The disease database contains 9,514 active clinical entities1 and their synonyms (including 6,345 disorders2).
 The nomenclature and classifications can be viewed directly on the www.orpha.net website and/or extracted from Orphadata in XML and JSON formats.
-An annual version of the nomenclature is released for routine codification in health information systems, as part of a Nomenclature Pack for implementation, developed in the framework of the RD-CODE project.
-In this pack Orphanet provides a set of files in XML format, including the Orphanet nomenclature file, the Orphanet ICD-10 mapping file, a directory containing the Orphanet classifications, and a PDF describing in details all files enclosed in the Orphanet nomenclature pack for coding.
+An annual version of the nomenclature is released every July for routine codification in health information systems, as part of a Nomenclature Pack for implementation, developed in the framework of the RD-CODE project and expanded in the OD4RD/OD4RD2 projects.
+In this pack Orphanet provides a set of files in XML format, including the Orphanet nomenclature file, the Orphanet ICD-10 and ICD-

-&lt;sup>1 Diseases, malformation syndromes, morphological anomalies, biological anomalies, clinical syndromes, particular clinical situation in a disease or syndrome, group of phenomes, etiological subtypes, clinical subtypes, histopathological subtypes, data from January 2023.
+1 Diseases, malformation syndromes, morphological anomalies, biological anomalies, clinical syndromes, particular clinical situation in a disease or syndrome, group of phenomes, etiological subtypes, clinical subtypes, histopathological subtypes, data from January 2024.

-&lt;sup>2 Diseases, malformation syndromes, morphological anomalies, biological anomalies, clinical syndromes, particular clinical situation in a disease or syndrome, data from January 2023.
+2 Diseases, malformation syndromes, morphological anomalies, biological anomalies, clinical syndromes, particular clinical situation in a disease or syndrome, data from January 2024.